chriskolb/SDDR-Species/README.md

 ## This is the single-species data:

-The following table describes the constitution of the seven single-species data sets.
+The following table describes the constitution of the seven single-species data sets, showing 7,541 unique presence locations of one of the seven modeled species.
+Due to the target-group background approach, the absences of a species are drawn from the presence location of other species, preferably with similar sampling intensity.
+There are 3,759 "true" pseudo-absences in the data, i.e. presence locations of an unmodeled species.
+In total, the data contains 11,300 unique observations.
+Because presence points of a modeled species can also appear as pseudo-absences in other species data sets, duplicates inflate the total number of instances over all single-species data sets to 30,460.

  **Single-Species Datasets** | **presence points** | **pseudo-absences** | **Sum**
 -----------------------------|---------------------|---------------------|---------